SciML/DiffEqDocs.jl/docs/src/tutorials/discrete_stochastic_example.md

 Rate functions give the probability per time for each of the two types of jumps to occur, and hence determine when the state of our system changes.
-To fully specify our model we also need to specify how the state changes when a jump occurs, giving what are called `affect` functions in DiffEqJump.
+To fully specify our model we also need to specify how the state changes when a jump occurs, giving what are called `affect` functions in JumpProcesses.
 For example, when the $S + I \to 2 I$ reaction occurs and some susceptible person becomes infected, the subsequent (instantaneous) state change is that